majd/ipatool/README.md

       --verbose                      enables verbose logs
 ```

+When using `--all-versions`, the command fires one request per version identifier against Apple’s private APIs.
+To avoid risking your main Apple Account, run this mode with a secondary account.

 **Note:** the tool runs in interactive mode by default.
 Use the `--non-interactive` flag
 if running in an automated environment.